Mazda MX-5 (ND): Mazda Spirit Racing Roadster 12R

-The 12R employs an electronic limited-slip differential for improved traction and stability during cornering.
-The braking system features Brembo ventilated disc brakes for providing stopping power.
+The 12R employs a limited-slip differential for improved traction and stability during cornering.
+The braking system features Brembo brakes for providing stopping power.

-Mazda claims that the 12R can accelerate from 0–100. km/h in 6.1 seconds, with a top speed of 225 km/h.
+Mazda claims that the 12R can accelerate from 0–100. km/h in 5.4 seconds, with a top speed of 225 km/h.

 The chassis is reinforced yet lightweight, made from a combination of aluminium and high-strength steel.
-The car includes adaptive suspension and multiple driving modes tailored for different conditions.
-Normal Mode is optimized for daily driving.
-Sport Mode enhances throttle response, steering feel, and suspension damping.

 The 12R follows Mazda's Kodo design philosophy, emphasizing sleek lines and an athletic stance.
 The aggressive front fascia features LED headlights with signature daytime running lights.
 The sculpted side profile highlights aerodynamic efficiency.
 The 12R variant introduces exclusive paint finishes such as Soul Red Crystal and Polymetal Gray, along with bespoke badging.
 At the rear, the car maintains the MX-5's signature taillight design while incorporating a redesigned bumper and dual exhaust outlets.

-Mazda also released a leaser version for international markets called the Spirit Racing Roadster (without "12R") that has most of the same upgrades but using the standard 181 hp engine.
+Mazda also released a lesser version for international markets called the Spirit Racing Roadster (without "12R") that has most of the same upgrades but using the standard 181 hp engine.
 The Roadster RF is similar to the Spirit Racing Roadster but with a hardtop.